How do Global Mobility Professionals demonstrate more Value?

 There are reasons for quoting the policy, the law, or other regulatory insights.
 However, this should not be your go-to-wording for anything that “is not possible.”
 With the crisis, we all accepted that the duty of care belongs to our role.
 Policies should foster the well-being of employees.

 Flexible policies have prepared some companies to deal more efficiently with urgent repatriations and unforeseen mobility scenarios.
 Other companies adopting flexible policies have found them inapplicable and inappropriate in the context of urgency.
-In my view, we will be moving away from policies altogether and designing individual packages for the Expat that fits like a bespoke, handmade business suit.
+In my view, we will move away from policies altogether and design individual packages for expats that fit like bespoke, handmade business suits.

-We mentioned last year that immigration gets more complex, and it could be that the host country’s legislation has not kept up with modern family constructs, for example.
+We mentioned last year that immigration is becoming more complex, and it could be that the host country’s legislation has not kept up with modern family constructs, for example.
 Communication about what is possible and how we can support it is critical here.
-Communicate openly about longer lead times and backlogs at authorities (for example, post-BREXIT, the UK immigration process currently takes much longer than we were used to.).
+Communicate openly about longer lead times and backlogs at authorities (for example, post-BREXIT, the UK immigration process currently takes much longer than we were used to).

 3) Remember to keep holy the DIGITAL DETOX DAY

 Keep a “digital detox day” because your work never ends.
 We have constantly worked across time zones, holiday schedules, and daily demands.
-For your sanity and energy maintenance, it is essential to get away from all media for 24 hours at least.
-I practice DDD but observed with my coaching clients that the pandemic has blurred the lines between work and personal time.
+For your sanity and energy maintenance, getting away from all media for at least 24 hours is essential.
+I practice DDD but have observed with my coaching clients that the pandemic has blurred the lines between work and personal time.

-Many organizations have focused on digitization which means moving to more digital formats.
-While digitalization means strategically shifting to digital processes and activities.
-Often the term digitalization is used for both interchangeably.
+Many organizations have focused on digitization, which means moving to more digital formats.
+Digitalization, on the other hand, means strategically shifting to digital processes and activities.
+The terms are often used interchangeably.

 One of the biggest challenges is incorporating technology into the business to add value to the company and its employees.
 One positive example of digitalization is reporting assignees through an intuitive HR system and tracking assignees through security apps such as the International SOS Assistance App.

-4) Honor the Expat’s Host and Home Manager (and Sponsors)
+4) Honor the Expat’s Host and Home Manager (and Sp

 We have structured Global Mobility drivers and assignment types and integrated Global Mobility with the Talent function.
 We still need to bring back the Human Touch, and we especially need to align the home and host line manager’s interest in the Expat’s goals and performance criteria.

-We also need to remember to nominate a sponsor so that the Expat has a home they can return to and a guardian angel who watches out for their interests in the home company.
+We also need to remember to nominate a sponsor so that the Expat has a home to return to and a guardian angel who watches out for their interests in the home company.
 You will have fewer headaches if you initially reduce the assignment length to a maximum of two years.
-It’s always easier to extend an assignment that works well than to “early repatriate” someone for whatever reasons.
+It’s always easier to extend an assignment that works well than to “early repatriate” someone for whatever reason.

 Since the 1990s, assignment types have evolved from only having long-term or short-term assignments.
 In the 2000s, new kinds of assignments emerged, such as the rotator, the international transfer, the globalist, and the commuter.
 Then, the 2010s saw the rise of business travelers, international new hires, and domestic relocations.
 In the present decade, we will see the assignment types evolve and diversify further with new possibilities like virtual roles, contingent workers, remote workers, and other future mobility options we have not thought about yet.